gradwahl/GPT-Local-File-Editor/README.md

 ## Where do I enter the local MCP token?

 This is the MCP access token you create yourself.
-Use a long random value, then enter the same value in both batch files when prompted.
+Use a long random value, then enter the same value in both batch files when prompted. `2-Run Tunnel Client.bat` must use the same `MCP_LOCAL_TOKEN` as `1-Run File Server.bat`.

 Run `1-Run File Server.bat`.
 It prompts for: